Title: The Traditions of Men

 This section will culminate in Chapter 8.14-21; where Jesus asks them: Do you not yet understand?
 The answer is no… we’re not understanding what you’re doing.
-Here in 8.21, marks the transition to the next section in Mark’s Gospel, where Jesus will set his face toward Jerusalem and his crucifixion.
+There in 8.21, we find the transition to the next section in Mark’s Gospel, where Jesus will set his face toward Jerusalem and his crucifixion.
 He will tell the disciples all about it, but we’ll see they aren’t getting it.

 Let me pause right here and pray for eyes to see and ears to hear what God is teaching us… Pray.